taurusilver7/fresh-pages-server/README.md

 - to avoid a user/non-user/guest to redirect to other pages through url's, a middleware to authorize the user/guest priviliages is created in _/controller/auth.js_.
 - The user/ guest priviliges are tightly bound.
 But the user session expires with every refresh/ app changes.
 To avoid this, the session is stored in database with **mongo-connect** package
+- The package used for session storing is `connect-mongo@3` with `express-session`.
+The store location is the current mongoose.connection.

+---

+### Create Stories for the App

+- create a model for the story in the user dashboard.
+- In the index routes, for the dashboard, restrict the find to _user.id_ from the req & enable `lean()` to make the document returned from queries as plain js objects but not mongoose documents.

+- create a 404 error & 500 internal server error templates for error rendering in the dashboard route.
+- The dashboard table for stories is created in /dashboard.hbs